Core Gameplay Changes & Improvements

 Unique Locations

 What was Starfield’s main issue?
 A vast but empty galaxy.
 It was repetitive.
-Biomes with no defining identity.
+Planets and biomes with no defining identity.
 Cities closer in scale to Skyrim’s villages than true population centers.
 A lack of unique encounters, memorable NPCs, and location-driven experiences.
 Star Wars Genesis addresses these shortcomings by introducing handcrafted, purpose-driven content across the galaxy; while overhauling existing locations to make them mechanically distinct, narratively meaningful, and memorable through new functionality, bosses, systems, and exploration rewards.

-• Coruscant
+Coruscant

 • A fully converted city featuring numerous new functional shops, NPCs, companions, and activities.